Mechanics shouldn’t conduct any repairs without your permission, but sometimes it does happen.

-Be aware that you may be on the hook for a diagnostic charge — or, the cost for the mechanic to look at your car and determine the problem(s) before any actual repair work is done.
-Before you drop off your car, you can ask if there is such a charge.
+Be aware that you may be on the hook for a diagnostic charge — or the cost for the mechanic to look at your car and determine the problem(s) before any repair work is done.
+Before you drop off your vehicle, you can ask if there is such a charge.

 Some dishonest shops may go as far as removing parts from your car in what they may call a “diagnosis” process.
 A dishonest shop may refuse to put the car back together unless payment is made.

 To avoid this, make sure to get any repair work and price estimates in writing.
 Don’t assume that a verbal agreement will hold in case of a dispute.